complexlogic/flex-launcher/extra/docs/configuration.md

 Move the highlight cursor right.

 #### :select
 Press enter on the current selection.
-This special command is only available as a gamepad command, it is forbidden for menu entries.
+This special command is only available as a gamepad or hotkey command, it is forbidden for menu entries.

 #### :shutdown
 Shut down the computer.<sup>1</sup>